 Even an all-inclusive deal may not mean unlimited food and drink available 24/7.

-First Choice says it offers different levels of packages ranging from full-board, including local alcohol and soft drinks, or you can go for its 24-hour option.
+Providers usually offer different levels of packages, ranging from full-board, including local alcohol and soft drinks.
+Sometimes there's a 24-hour option.

 As the name suggests, this means food and drink available round the clock rather than restricted restaurant times.

 Check the range of restaurants before booking.
 Some resorts may only offer buffet dining rather than table service, or stick with international cuisine.